 Our expert mortgage advisers can support you through multiple options, including:

 - Lower deposit mortgages

 - Buy to let mortgage after bankruptcy

 Mortgage after bankruptcy, what do I need to know?

 There is a long road ahead once you have been made bankrupt and you should prepare for a lengthy process with potential hurdles along the way.

 You won’t be able to apply for your mortgage until you’re officially discharged.
 This can take up to 12 months; however, in some cases, it could be less.
 As soon as you have been discharged, you may apply for a mortgage.
-The more time between discharge and applying, the more likely your application will be accepted, so this could be worth bearing in mind when you are considering your mortgage options.
+The more time between discharge and applying, the more likely your application will be accepted by a specialist bad credit mortgage lender, so this could be worth bearing in mind when you are considering your mortgage options.

 If your circumstances mean you cannot wait, it is still possible to find a company that will approve you.
 However, in these cases, you will likely need a larger deposit.
 Lenders will be looking for as much security as they can get.
 Our team will help you through this process and ensure you follow the strict guidelines.
 We will find the right lender and present your application in the right way.

 The longer you wait, the stronger your chances are of a successful application, time will also open the door to better rates and lower deposit requirements.
 It is vital that you work on your credit history, a good mortgage adviser can help you discover the best ways to do this, build it slowly and make sure you don’t miss any payments.
 If you can build this up for over five years, you should qualify for competitive rates and have a more straightforward application process.
 There is life after bankruptcy.